Select any two GPUs for comparison

 The HD 7770 has 9.6 GB/sec greater memory bandwidth than the R7 250, which means that the memory performance of the HD 7770 is marginally better than the R7 250.

 The Radeon R7 250 2GB GDDR5 has 384 Shader Processing Units and the Radeon HD 7770 Vapor-X GHz OC Edition has 640.
-However, the actual shader performance of the R7 250 is 249.6.
-The HD 7770 having 390.4 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a noticeably smoother and more efficient experience when processing graphical data than the R7 250.
+However, the actual shader performance of the R7 250 is 345.6 and the actual shader performance of the HD 7770 is 576.
+The HD 7770 having 230.4 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 7770 delivers a noticeably smoother and more efficient experience when processing graphical data than the R7 250.

 The Radeon R7 250 2GB GDDR5 requires 65 Watts to run but there is no entry for the Radeon HD 7770 Vapor-X GHz OC Edition.
 We would recommend a PSU with at least 400 Watts for the R7 250.